2024 Lithuanian parliamentary election: Changes to the constitution and new electoral code

 After passing amendment of Constitution's article № 56 in April 2022, to be eligible for election, candidates must be at least 21 years old on the election day, not under allegiance to a foreign state and permanently reside in Lithuania, while previously, candidates needed to be at least 25 years old on the election day.
 Persons serving or due to serve a sentence imposed by the court 65 days before the election are not eligible.
-Also, judges, citizens performing military service, and servicemen of professional military service and officials of statutory institutions and establishments may not stand for election.
+Also, judges, citizens performing military service, and servicemen of professional military service and officials of statutory institutions and establishments may not run for election.
 In addition, a person who has been removed from office through impeachment may be elected after 10 year period after impeachment.

-On 23 June 2022 the Electoral Code was passed.
-The Code replaced various elections' acts and introduced several changes to the parliamentary elections.
-Firstly, it gave possibility to establish more than one worldwide constituency.
-Secondly, it removed a ban of political parties' agitation on Saturdays (e. g. one day prior elections).
+The Electoral Code was adopted on 23 June 2022.
+The Code replaced various electoral acts and introduced several changes to the parliamentary elections.
+It allowed the establishment more than one overseas constituency and removed a ban of political parties' campaigning on Saturdays (e. g. one day prior to the election).
+The Electoral Code introduced changes for members to be elected in single-member constituencies.
+Prior to change, leading candidates needed to obtain over 50 per cent of all votes (including invalid ballots) to be elected in the first round.
+After the change, leading candidates needed to obtain just over 20 per cent of votes from all registered voters in a particular single-member constituency.

 Impeached politicians that will be eligible for reelection

+Boundary changes

+In 2023, single-member constituencies were redrawn.
+Most boundary changes happened in Klaipėda, Kaunas, Vilnius and their suburbs.

+LLRA–KŠS accused some boundary changes as being an attempt of "artificial dilution of the minority electorate".